Samunee/Website/README.md

 ---

 # Note:
-* Read the instructions first, before running the tool🌸😀
+* Read the instructions first, before running the tool
 * If there is a mistake you can see it on Google, YouTube, or ask me via my [discord server](https://discord.gg/MsxuncgpUq)

 ---